 Technician: And is there a button on the front of the device, similar to the other one you pressed?

-Customer: Yes there is.
-And the light is off.
+Customer: Yes, the light is off though.

 Technician: Try pressing that button, Sir.